Poisonings can be prevented!

 - Remove poisonous house and yard plants.
 Determine the names of plants.
 Find out if plants are toxic by calling 1-800-222-1222.

-- Put the number for the poison center on your telephone, refrigerator or in your wallet to be ready in case of emergencies or questions.
+- Put the number for the poison center on your telephone, refrigerator, in your wallet, or even better- programmed into your phone to be ready in case of emergencies or questions.

 Conduct a room-by-room survey for hazards.